 Best for those resolving to practice gratitude

-The Gratitude Diaries is one of the best books for New Year’s resolutions that actually begins on the New Year.
+The Gratitude Diaries actually begins on the New Year.
 One New Year’s Eve, journalist and former Parade Editor-in-Chief Janice Kaplan promised to have a year of gratitude and look on the bright side of whatever happens.

 Along her journey, she documents advice from psychologists, academics, doctors, philosophers, and celebrities, including Matt Damon, Daniel Craig, and Jerry Seinfeld.